nameko/nameko-salesforce/docs/streaming-api-client.rst

             """

-Note that this excludes changes which do not satisfy the defined conditions already in Salesforce on the Push Topic level and the server send to clients notifications only for relevant changes.
+Note that the entrypoint decorator creates a Push Topic in Salesforce which will exclude changes not satisfying the defined conditions already in Salesforce.
+Therefore the server will send to clients notifications only for relevant changes.

 .. _message-durability: